SvenGroot/Ookii.CommandLine/docs/Arguments.md

 -Switch:false
 ```

-You must use the name/value separator (a colon by default) to specify an explicit value for a switch
+You must use the name/value separator (a colon or equals sign by default) to specify an explicit
-argument; you cannot use white space.
-If the command line contains `-Switch false`, then `false` is
+value for a switch argument; you cannot use white space.
+If the command line contains `-Switch false`,
-the value of the next positional argument, not the value for `-Switch`.
+then `false` is the value of the next positional argument, not the value for `-Switch`.

-If you use a nullable Boolean type (`bool?`) as the type of the argument, it will be `null` if
-not supplied, `true` if supplied, and `false` only if explicitly set to false using `-Switch:false`.

 ## Arguments with multiple values